Helping with additional costs

 There are several other costs that you’ll need to consider which come with buying a home.

-This is charged on some mortgages as part of taking out the mortgage deal.
+This applies to some mortgages as part of taking out a mortgage deal.

 We don't charge first time buyers this fee on some mortgages.

 |Valuation fee||A standard check to make sure the property is worth the amount you’re paying for it.|

 Most of our mortgages offer a free standard valuation.

 |Stamp duty||You must pay Stamp Duty Land Tax (SDLT) to HM Revenue and Customs when you buy a property over a certain price in England and Northern Ireland. |